 Music - Mrs Geelan will be focusing on songs linking to our Topic.

 Spelling - Spelling lists will no longer be sent home.
-Instead, we will have a weekly class focus spelling pattern each week.
+Instead, we will have a class focus spelling pattern each week.
 It would be extremely helpful if you could practice words relating to this spelling pattern with your child at home.

 We look forward to an enjoyable and successful half term!